vexdev/amarr/README.md

 _⚠️⚠️⚠️ This indexer is still in beta.
 It may not work as expected. ⚠️⚠️⚠️_

+ddunlimited.net is very restrictive with the number of searches you can perform, so this indexer is subject to rate limits.

 This indexer will search for files in [ddunlimited.net](https://ddunlimited.net/).

 Requires the following environment variables to be set: